telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-On running the application, RadPropertyGrid will be visualized as follows:
+When you run the application, you will see a RadPropertyGrid:

 ![](images/RadPropertyGrid_GettingStarted3.png)

-## Binding PropertyDefinition to an existing property
+## Binding a PropertyDefinition to an existing property

- Binding to an existing property - you may bind the PropertyDefinition to a property of the data item.
+* Binding to an existing property - you may bind the PropertyDefinition to a property of the data item.
 Thus you will be able to examine and edit this property.

 #### __[XAML]Example 6: Binding to a property of data item__